Soft hyphen: Text to be formatted by the recipient

 The use of SHY characters in text that will be broken into lines by the recipient is the application context considered by the post-1999 HTML and Unicode specifications, as well as some word-processing file formats.
 In this context, the soft hyphen may also be called a discretionary hyphen or optional hyphen.
 It serves as an invisible marker used to specify a place in text where a hyphenated break is allowed without forcing a line break in an inconvenient place if the text is re-flowed.
 It becomes visible only after word wrapping at the end of a line.
 The soft hyphen's Unicode semantics and HTML implementation are in many ways similar to Unicode's zero-width space, with the exception that the soft hyphen will preserve the kerning of the characters on either side when not visible.
 The zero-width space, on the other hand, will not, as it is considered a visible character even if not rendered, thus having its own kerning metrics.

-To show the effect of a soft hyphen in HTML, the words of the following text have been separated with soft hyphens:
+To show the effect of a soft hyphen in HTML, the words of the following text (from the poem Spring and Fall by Gerard Manley Hopkins) have been separated with soft hyphens: